 How to Become a Freelance Architect

 Let’s start by talking about why an architect has to work as an independent freelancer, and not build a career within architectural firms.
 The answer simply is, he/she doesn’t.
 It is merely a question of personal preference.
-Working as an independent architect doesn’t provide the same level of stability and security compared to traditional employment, however, it might open doors and opportunities, and independency that is otherwise inaccessible through full-time jobs.
+Working as an independent architect doesn’t provide the same level of stability and security compared to traditional employment, however, it might open doors, opportunities, and independence that is otherwise inaccessible through full-time jobs.
 Here are the basics to become a freelance architect.

 Develop Your Skills